samil-web/roblox/homework1_magic_clicker.md

 - One that changes color
 - One that changes size
 - One that plays a sound or moves

+For each part, use the same basic code structure (with the ClickDetector), but change what happens inside the function to make each part do something different!

 ## Need Help? 🤔